j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 ### 1.1.
 Create a project
 Note the project number and project ID. <br>
-We will need this for the rest fo the lab.
+We will need this for the rest of the lab.

 ### 1.2.
 Grant yourself security admin role<br>
 This is needed for the networking setup.<br>